-Commercial and commercial real estate loans Historical loss trends and changes to those trends by lending product and by borrower industry sector Statistical data obtained from independent third-party sources regarding industry, regional, and national economic conditions, both historical and projected Favorable and unfavorable changes in our internally assigned risk ratings with respect to individual loans Specific borrower credit quality trends For commercial real estate loans, market data regarding the commercial real estate market for the geographic location and type of property that serves the collateral Consumer loans Changes in the overall economic environment including, but not limited to unemployment rates Delinquency status Borrower behavior Residential real estate loans Delinquency rates Trends in housing prices and their effects on the estimated realizable value of loan collateral and on experienced loan loss severities; especially for high loan-to-value home equity and mortgage loans Unemployment rates and the outlook for changes in those rates
+Commercial and commercial real estate loans

+- Historical loss trends and changes to those trends by lending product and by borrower industry sector - Statistical data obtained from independent third-party sources regarding industry, regional, and national economic conditions, both historical and projected - Favorable and unfavorable changes in our internally assigned risk ratings with respect to individual loans - Specific borrower credit quality trends - For commercial real estate loans, market data regarding the commercial real estate market for the geographic location and type of property that serves the collateral

+Consumer loans

+- Changes in the overall economic environment including, but not limited to unemployment rates

+- Delinquency status

+- Borrower behavior

+Residential real estate loans

+- Delinquency rates - Trends in housing prices and their effects on the estimated realizable value of loan collateral and on experienced loan loss severities; especially for high loan-to-value home equity and mortgage loans - Unemployment rates and the outlook for changes in those rates

-No changes were implemented in the accounting policies or methodologies during the years ended September 30, 2018 and 2017.
+There was one change to what is included in the excellent risk profile.
+See last sentence in that category's definition.
+No other changes were implemented in the accounting policies or methodologies during the years ended September 30, 2020 and 2019.